 NUNCA keeps questioning the human and cultural phenomenon, emphasizing the long-gone borders of global cultural expression and local identities.
-His oeuvre confronts the modern urban world with its native past and investigates the equilibrium between trade, nature and humans, with the desire to part from a binary society that prevents the multiplicity of cultures, the multiplicity of truths, of histories and traditions.
-The artist responds to the cultural legacies of colonialism and the human consequences of controlling images, symbols and attributes.
+The artist responds to the cultural legacies of colonialism and the human consequences of controlling images and symbols.
+His oeuvre confronts the modern urban world with its native past and investigates the equilibrium between trade, nature and humans, with the desire to part from a binary society that prevents the multiplicity of ethnicities, of truths, of histories and traditions.

-Brazil is a country with an estimated 340 different ethnicities and indigenous groups who still have a cultural diversity, but which is under threat at all times.
-In this context, NUNCA’s practice represents an attempt to deal with the loss of cultural identity and diversity, economic and political instability, and the rise of a new inter-cultural generation.
+In the Brazilian context where there are an estimated 340 different ethnicities and indigenous groups, who still have a cultural diversity which is under threat at all times, NUNCA’s practice represents an attempt to deal with this inexorable loss.

 In a society more and more homologated and flattened by globalization, dominated by mass consumerism and its consequences, NUNCA advocates the creation of a new generation rooted in a universal concept of culture based on the inclusion of the Other rather than on relations of supremacy.
 A unique new man able to encompass and represent all the diversity.